Comarca

 The comarca is known in Aragonese as redolada ([reðoˈlaða]) and in Basque as eskualde ([es̺kualde]).
 In addition, in Galician, comarcas are also called bisbarras ([bizˈβarɐs]).

-Although the English word "county" and its near synonym "shire" have similar meanings, they are usually translated into Spanish and Portuguese as condado, a term which in the Iberian peninsula only refers to regions historically ruled by a conde (count or earl).
-However, "comarca" is occasionally used, with examples including the Spanish Wikipedia entry for "comarca" and some translations of The Lord of the Rings (see below).
+Although the English word "county" and its near synonym "shire" have similar meanings, they are usually translated into Spanish and Portuguese as condado, a term which in the Iberian Peninsula refers only to regions historically ruled by a conde (count or earl).
+However, "comarca" is occasionally used such as in the Spanish Wikipedia entry for comarca and some translations of The Lord of the Rings (see below).

-In the CPLP
+Community of Portuguese Language Countries

 In the Community of Portuguese Language Countries (CPLP), comarcas are used as follows.

 Historical

 From the Middle Ages until the 16th century, the comarcas corresponded to the large administrative divisions of Portugal.
 There were six such traditional divisions: Entre-Douro-e-Minho, Trás-os-Montes, Beira, Estremadura, Alentejo and Algarve, of which the last had the honorary title of "kingdom".
 In the 16th century, the comarcas started gradually to be referred to as "provinces".

 The name "comarca" was then applied to the new administrative and judicial subdivisions of the provinces, created in the 17th century.
 Each comarca corresponded to the territorial area of jurisdiction of a corregedor, a high-ranking administrative and judicial officer who represented the Crown in the district.

-In the 19th century, the comarcas were replaced by separate administrative and judicial divisions, reflecting the implementation of the separation of executive and judicial powers.
+In the 19th century, the comarcas were replaced by separate administrative and judicial divisions to reflect the implementation of the separation of executive and judicial powers.
 The new administrative divisions became the administrative districts and the new judicial divisions kept the name comarca.

 Present

-Nowadays, in Brazil, Portugal, and some other countries of the Community of Portuguese Language Countries, the comarca is the basic territorial division in the judicial system.
+In Brazil, Portugal, and some other countries of the Community of Portuguese Language Countries, the comarca now is the basic territorial division in the judicial system.
 It corresponds to the territorial area of jurisdiction of a court of first instance.

 The comarca may correspond to a municipality or group several small municipalities together.
 Presently, in Brazil, there are 2,680 comarcas.
 A judiciary organization reform implemented in Portugal in 2014 reduced the number of comarcas from 231 to 23.

 According to the new judicial division of 2015, Angola will be again subdivided into 60 comarcas, each with a court of first instance.
 The courts of comarca will replace the previous provincial and municipal courts.

 Comarca is also the name of a suburb of Luanda, the capital of Angola.